W0AHO/Hermes-Lite-2-PA-Measurements/README.md

 # Hermes-Lite-2-PA-Measurements

-The Hermes Lite 2 was designed to use the LDMOS AFT05MS003N with 5 watt output.
+The Hermes Lite 2 was designed to use the LDMOS AFT05MS003N with 5 watts output.

 I was sent a pair of LDMOS AFT05MS004N from Steve Haynal.